OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Reinstall the add-in using the new manifest.

-Now when you compose a new message in Outlook, you should see two buttons on the ribbon: **Insert Gist** and **Insert Default Gist**.
+Now when you compose a new message in Outlook, you should see two buttons on the ribbon: **Insert gist** and **Insert default gist**.
 Now we can work on implementing the add-in functionality.

 ### Implementing a first-run experience

-In this add-in, we will ask the user to provide their GitHub URL, and then choose one of their existing Gists to be the default Gist.
+In this add-in, we will ask the user to provide their GitHub URL, and then choose one of their existing gists to be the default gist.
 We'll implement this as a settings dialog for the add-in.

 Let's start by creating the HTML for the dialog itself.
 Create a new folder in the root folder of the project called `settings`.
 Then create a file inside the `settings` folder called `dialog.html`, and add the following markup.